 Ballot Marking Device: any technology that allows voters with disabilities and other special needs to mark a ballot privately and independently but does not tabulate votes.
-Currently, the only ballot marking devices approved for use in Wisconsin is the AutoMARK.
+Currently, the only ballot marking devices approved for use in Wisconsin are the AutoMARK and the Vote-PAD.